Ngo Dinh Diem: Religious policies and the Buddhist crisis

+Diệm was widely regarded by "orthodox" historians as having pursued pro-Catholic policies that antagonized many Buddhists.
+Specifically, the government was regarded as being biased towards Catholics in public service and military promotions, as well as the allocation of land and business favors.
+The distribution of firearms to village self-defense militias intended to repel Viet Cong (VC) guerrillas was done so that weapons were given only to Catholics.
+The "private" status that was imposed on Buddhism by the French, which required official permission to conduct public activities, was not repealed by Diệm.

 Portrayals by Western media at the time were distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.
+Słowiak argues that Diệm's favoritism towards Catholics was not a sign of corruption and nepotism, but that it was necessary for Diệm to favor people loyal towards him, given the precarious internal situation of Vietnam.
 Diệm had contributed to Buddhist communities in South Vietnam by giving them permission to carry out activities that were banned by the French and supported money for Buddhist schools, ceremonies, and building more pagodas.
-Among the eighteen members of Diệm's cabinet, there were five Catholics, five Confucians, and eight Buddhists, including a vice-president and a foreign minister.
+Among the eighteen members of Diệm's cabinet, there were five Catholics, five Confucianists, and eight Buddhists, including a vice-president and a foreign minister.
 Only three of the top nineteen military officials were Catholics.
+Of South Vietnam's 4,766 pagodas, 1,275 were built during Diệm's rule, with many receiving government financial support.

 The regime's relations with the United States worsened during 1963, as discontent among South Vietnam's Buddhist majority was simultaneously heightened.
 In May, in the heavily Buddhist central city of Huế – the seat of Diệm's elder brother as the local Catholic archbishop – the Buddhist majority was prohibited from displaying Buddhist flags during Vesak celebrations commemorating the birth of Gautama Buddha when the government cited a regulation prohibiting the display of non-government flags.
 A few days earlier, however, white and yellow Catholic papal flags flew at the 25th anniversary commemoration of Ngô Đình Thục's elevation to the rank of bishop.
 According to Miller, Diệm then proclaimed the flag embargo because he was annoyed with the commemoration for Thục.
 However, the ban on religious flags led to a protest led by Thích Trí Quang against the government, which was suppressed by Diệm's forces, and unarmed civilians were killed in the clash.
 Diệm and his supporters blamed the Việt Cộng for the deaths and claimed the protesters were responsible for the violence.
 Although the provincial chief expressed sorrow for the killings and offered to compensate the victims' families, they resolutely denied that government forces were responsible for the killings and blamed the Viet Cong.
 According to Diệm, it was the communists who threw a grenade into the crowd.